 - Try doing this exercise with both hands playing simultaneously.

-The Skoove app will help you develop these skills and techniques while you learn to play.
+The Best Piano app Skoove will help you develop these skills and techniques while you learn to play.
 Once you’ve gone through these exercises, why not try our interactive lesson playing the popular ABBA song, Dancing Queen?

 For a bit of inspiration, watch the talented pianist Francesco Parrino’s interpretation of Dancing Queen.